 Protective Phone Case – The last thing you want is to be taking a photo of a scenic overlook, dropping your phone on the concrete, and shattering your phone screen, or worse, breaking your phone entirely.
 Please get a protective phone case so you won’t have to deal with going to buy a new one or to get it repaired while you’re trying to have a relaxing, epic road trip.
 After making this mistake about a dozen times, I finally caved and bought a Lifeproof case.
 I’m very impressed with it and so far it’s been lifeproof tough all my adventures.

-Headlamps – We love the new BioLite headlamps because they have multiple settings and are super bright.
+Headlamps – We aboslutely love the BioLite 325 headlamps because they have multiple settings, are super bright, and have a long battery life.
 I also love that they are rechargeable and I can plug them into a USB port while we are driving.

 Music (AKA: A Killer Playlist) – Whether you use Spotify, iTunes, YouTube RED, be sure to download your music ahead of time.
-Download our Playlist here
+Download our Epic Road Trip Playlist here!

 Google Maps – Navigation is essential on a road trip of course.
 The most important part of a navigation app is downloading Offline Maps.
 If you’re doing it right, your road trip will take you through scenic drives and off the beaten path places where cell service can be limited.
 Google Maps makes getting offline navigation super simple.
 If you don’t know how to download offline maps, read our blog How To Use Your Phone As A GPS.